tendermint/tendermint/docs/specification/new-spec/blockchain.md

 All votes must be for the previous block.
 All votes must have a valid signature from the corresponding validator.
-The sum total of the voting power of the validators that voted must be greater than the total voting power of the complete validator set.
+The sum total of the voting power of the validators that voted must be greater than 2/3 of the total voting power of the complete validator set.

 ## Evidence